 However, if you want a longer road trip, it can be extended by continuing north to Hiawassee, or taking the 40.6-mile Russell-Brasstown National Scenic Byway loop.

-But the Richard B Russell Scenic Highway itself boasts plenty of natural beauty that is only heightened by the colors of autumn, which make the drive’s stunning scenery especially captivating.
+But the Richard B Russell Scenic Highway itself boasts plenty of natural beauty that is only heightened by the fall colors of in Georgia, which make the drive’s stunning scenery especially captivating.

 Along the route, there are plenty of places to stop and admire the changing fall foliage, such as Smithgall Woods State Park and nearby waterfalls including Dukes Creek Falls, Helton Creek Falls, and DeSoto Falls.